UplandsDynamic/simple-photo-management/devel/updating.md

   - `$ rm -rf node_modules` (delete existing packages)
   - `$ npm update` (update package.json to your specified versions)
   - `$npm install` (install the packages)
+- *Note* if audit shows errors that cannot be fixed, try adding the latest version of the package (^) to the `resolutions` block of package.json.

 Note: 'semantic versioning' symbols, used to restrict upgrades to patch, minor (point), or major, are as follows:
 - Patch releases: "~" e.g. 1.0 or 1.0.x or ~1.0.4
 - Minor releases: "^" e.g. 1 or 1.x or ^1.0.4
 - Major releases: "*" e.g. Just * or x

 ## Python (pip)

 ### Set up

-- First: `$ cd /home/dan/dev/SimplePhotoManagement`
+- First: `$ cd /home/dan/dev/SimpleStockManagement`
 - Ensure venv exists & is built for the local system.
 If not, delete existing, and run:
   - `python3 -m venv .venv`
 - Ensure the pip-tools package is installed in the venv: